tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 Go forth and either integrate this into your existing interpreter/compiler or write a little interpreter just for fun.

+## Other ideas

+What about syntax highlighting as you type?
+That's become a popular thing to do these days.

 ## Why not use cmd

 I found the [`cmd`](https://docs.python.org/3/library/cmd.html) module